ebkzando/gscrack-loader25/README.md

 ## Why admin to run?
 the loader needs admin to run because the injecting method

+## False positives
+from it being a cheat loader and being packed with Themida

 ## Loader UI
 ![Loader Screenshot](image.png)